clux/facemaulers/npcs/irae.md

 Irae (all cases): It's time we had a chat together.
 You have caused quite the disruption at Halos.
 Irae (plea): Please cease your interference with our undead settlements.
 We will take care of Lolth and her followers, but instead you have to leave Irithyll alone if you have your own best interests at heart.

+Irae (on Irithylls significance): It's the most established undead settlement, sustained by energies from both the shadowfell, and past miseries from previous battles.

-Irae (plans): Building a safe and sustainable empire for followers of the Revenancer.
+Irae (plans): Building a safe and sustainable empire for followers of the Banshee.
+At this point there is no need for further violence.
+Our betrayers have been overthrown, and our plan has been set into motion.

+ Irae (artifacts): You see, it's with all the artifacts of Kiaransalee combined that the raised dead retain their souls and sentience.

 Irae (on Kiaransalee): Lolth's betrayal of Kiaransalee and her proficiency for necromancy made her vengeful.
 Their society of constant competition is a deeply unhealthy one, that she opposed, and she had many followers.
+Ultimately, she went insane, and focused too heavily on simple conquest and revenge, her powers and ideology had potential.
+In the long term, however, there's no need for that type of barbarism.
 Irae (on drow soc expanded): To properly construct an empire, it requires giving the followers adequate rest and food, training, and equipment.
 If you treat them like enemies, they will not help you.
-Their ideological hatred of their weaker made this type of cooperation impossible.
+The church of Lolth and its ideological hatred of their weaker made this type of cooperation impossible.
 Humiliating people who speak up by converting them into hideous monstrosities is a dead (weight) loss.

 "It won't matter much now that [[menzo]] lies in ruin."